NAS update 2026

 PCIE Slot Intel Arc A310 (Aftermarket)

-And it has relitivley low idle.
+And it has relatively low idle.
 To take advantage of all 3 NVME slots you may have to get a smaller NVME to fit under it's internal fan.

 Distro